renaudcerrato/Hook/README.md

 ## @Hooked

-In order to be able to hook a method, you must annotate them as `@Hooked`, and give them a **unique** name.
-If you define more than one `@Hooked` method with the same name, _reaaaally bad things can happen_.
+In order to be able to hook methods, you must annotate them as `@Hooked`.

-By annotating arguments using `@Param` annotations, you'll be able to easily capture the arguments by name instead of relying on their order:
+By annotating arguments using `@Param` annotations, you'll be later able to easily capture the arguments by name (instead of relying on their declaration order) :

 ```java
 	@Hooked("my_hook")